-- Designate one employee at each school to serve as a volunteer coordinator or point person. - Implement the Program and devise a consistent way to gather constructive feedback from participants (volunteers, employees, and students as appropriate).
+- Designate one employee at each school to serve as a volunteer coordinator or point person. - Implement the Program and devise a consistent way to gather constructive feedback from participants (volunteers, employees, and students as appropriate). - Assess the effectiveness of the program and incorporate improvements as needed.

-Assess the effectiveness of the program and incorporate improvements as needed.
+- Gather baseline data/information about parent participation in parent-teacher conferences. - Endeavor to renegotiate the terms and structure of parent-teacher conferences in the District. - Lay the groundwork for student-led conferences at grades K-12 by providing training to teachers.

-- Update the database and establish a viable protocol for keeping it updated and accessible on a regular basis. - Continue to implement the program and evaluate its effectiveness. - Gather baseline data/information about parent participation in parent-teacher conferences. - Endeavor to renegotiate the terms and structure of parent-teacher conferences in the District. - Lay the groundwork for student-led conferences at grades K-12 by providing training to teachers. - Devise a school calendar that aligns with any changes in the Collective Bargaining Agreement (CBA) to allow for the practical implementation of student led conferences.
+Devise a school calendar that aligns with any changes in the Collective Bargaining Agreement (CBA) to allow for the practical implementation of student led conferences.